pockerman/probability_and_statistics_notes/README.md

 ## Requirements

 The notes depend on a set of requirements.
-Use
+You can use ```pip``` in order to install what is needed.

 ```
 pip install -r requirements.txt

 ```

-to install what is needed.